 Some agencies, such as the Rhode Island Agricultural Lands Preservation Commission, take historic and archeological resources into account in project scoring and selection.
 In accordance with the State's established policy of identifying and preserving its historic resources, State agencies that administer State-owned properties listed in the State Register of Historic Places should also review and, if necessary, update their inventories of those properties at least once every three years, and then forward copies of those updates to the RIHPHC.
-In working toward this end, a good starting place is the RIHPHC's Rhode Island: State-Owned Historic Properties inventory, print copies of which are available from the RIHPHC.
+In working toward this end, a good starting place is the RIHPHC's Rhode Island: State-Owned Historic Properties inventory., available on line at www.preservation.ri.gov/pdfs\zips\downloads/survey\pdfs/state\owned.pdfUnderwater and